mendix/docs/howtogeneral/mendixcloud/access-restrictions.md

 To apply a restriction to a specific application environment:

-1. Go to the [Developer Portal](http://home.mendix.com) and select your App.
+1. Go to the [Developer Portal](http://home.mendix.com) and select your app.
 2. Click **Environment** under the **Deploy** category.
 3. Click **Details** of the desired environment.
 4. Go to the **Network** tab.